 Meal time prayer

-Year Prep and Year One students are encouraged to pray a simple prayer before the lunch time meal or evening meal if on camp.
+Year Prep and Year One students are encouraged to pray a simple prayer before the lunch time meal.
 Students in Year Two to Year 6 say grace using a traditional prayer.

 End of school day prayer

-Loving God, inspire us to learn with the community.
+Inspire us to learn with each other in the community.